AniTrend/support-query-builder/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask any general question regarding the project, also if you use this if you don't know what category to use
+about: Ask any general question regarding the project or application
+labels: ["question"]
 ---

-# Issue Guidelines
+# AniTrend Issue Guidelines

-Before opening a new issue, please take a moment to review our [**community guidelines**](https://github.com/AniTrend/support-query-builder/blob/main/CONTRIBUTING.md) to make the contribution process easy and effective for everyone involved.
+Before opening a new issue, please take a moment to review our [**community guidelines**](https://github.com/AniTrend/support-query-builder/blob/develop/CONTRIBUTING.md) to make the contribution process easy and effective for everyone involved.

-**You may find an answer in already closed issues**: https://github.com/AniTrend/support-query-builder/issues?q=is%3Aissue+is%3Aclosed
+**You may find an answer in closed issues**: https://github.com/AniTrend/support-query-builder/issues?q=is%3Aissue+is%3Aclosed

 ## Question
 <!-- Clearly and explicitly explain the details about your question -->

 I would like to know if...
 I have also searched in the closed issues and...

 ## Additional Context